 Jakob shrugged.
 “I woke up, and Krista was gone.”

 I shot him a look through my lashes, curious.
 I was gone, and he’d gotten up to what?
 Make sure I was okay?
 Check that I was still here?
 Or just because he wanted to see me?

 Jennifer smiled, looking between me and her son, her expression a dead-ringer to the approval that lit her face last night when she said I must really care about Jakob.
 Apparently, she thought he really cared about me too.

 I looked away from her, my heart falling.
 I’d warned her that Jakob might not want anything to do with me after I made my move, but the truth was, neither would she.
-That thought hurt, because I liked Jennifer.
+That thought hurt because I liked Jennifer.
 Maybe that was because she reminded me of her son.
 Maybe it was because of how well she’d taken care of Gran.
-And yeah, maybe even a little bit because of how angry she was at Liam over what he’d done.
+And yeah, maybe even a little bit because of how angry she was with Liam over what he’d done.